Establishing Proficiency in a Core Course

 |COR1-GB.2311 Foundations of Finance||Finance

-(Students with a CFA designation who wish to waive are required to take the proficiency exam.)
+(Students with a CFA designation who wish to establish proficiency are required to take the proficiency exam, per the Finance Department policy.)

 |COR1-GB.2314 Operations Management||Industrial Engineering OR Operations Management|